 Tango Embrace

-Tango can also be danced in an open dance hold like that in ballroom dancing, where the dancers connect only through their arms and hands.
-Arms and hands are extensions of the body, so even without direct torso contact, dancers can still sense each other’s intentions through their arms and hands.
-The open dance hold, also known by its fine-sounding name “open embrace,” provides more space for dancers to maneuver, making it popular among movement-oriented dancers who enjoy performing elaborate figures.
+Tango can also be danced in an open dance hold similar to that in ballroom dancing, where the dancers connect only through their arms and hands.
+Since arms and hands are extensions of the body, so even without direct torso contact, dancers can still perceive each other’s intentions through them.
+The open dance hold, also known by its fine-sounding name “open embrace,” provides greater freedom of movement, making it a favorite among action-oriented dancers who enjoy performing elaborate figures.
 It is arguable, however, that in an open embrace dancers still lead and follow with their torsos as they theoretically should.
 In reality, the absence of torso contact often leads dancers to rely on their arms and hands for signaling, which is not as seamless as leading and following with torsos.
 Also, the open embrace lacks the intimacy, comfort, and soulful quality of the close embrace.

 Beginners may find close embrace restrictive, but this is simply due to inexperience.
 Dancing in close embrace requires a different skill set from that used in the open embrace style.
-This includes dancing in a compact way, using small, simple, rhythmic and synchronized steps, the command on dissociation, the mastery of cadencia, the ability to do spot dancing, the knack in floorcraft on a crowded dance floor, the focus on feelings rather than steps, and the emphasis on the elegance rather than flaunt of the movements, ect.
+This includes dancing in a compact way, using small, simple, rhythmic, and synchronized steps, the command on dissociation, the mastery of cadencia, the ability to do spot dancing, the knack in floorcraft on a crowded dance floor, the focus on feelings rather than steps, and the emphasis on the elegance rather than flaunt of the movements, ect.

-In practice, dancers may transition between different embraces as they see fit.
-For example, during an ocho, the woman might alternate between a chest-to-chest and a V-shaped embrace.
-The choice of embrace dependends on many factors, including physical conditions (flexibility and stamina of the body), dance styles (movement-oriented or feeling-oriented), purposes (social dancing or performance), environment (floor density and milonga codes), music (fast or slow tempo), movements (complex or simple, large or small steps), maturity (age and experience), and genres (tango, vals or milonga).
-Every embrace has its strengths and limitations.
-In the milonguero style of tango, close embrace enhances emotional communication.
-In Villa Urquiza style of tango, a looser embrace facilitates elegant legwork.
-In stage tango, open embrace enables intricate performance (see Three Theories on Leading).
+Dancers often transition between different embraces as needed.
+For example, during an ocho, the woman may shift between a chest-to-chest embrace and a V-shaped embrace.
+The choice of embrace depends on several factors, including physical attributes (flexibility and stamina), dance style (movement-oriented or feeling-oriented), purpose (social dancing or performance), environment (floor density and milonga codes), music (fast or slow tempo), movements (complex or simple, large or small steps), experience (age and skill level), and genre (tango, vals, or milonga).

 No comments: